AbbasHabib/InstantMoneyTransfer-DotNet/README.md

 # GettingStarted
 ## 🐳 Run with Docker
 1- Start the Databse Server using docker
-Notice Postgresql will the latest OutputScript.sql from InstantTransfers and migrate it to the DB
+Notice Postgresql will the use latest OutputScript.sql from InstantTransfers and migrate it to the DB
 ```bash
 cd postgresql
 sudo docker compose up -d